atluxity/conference-feedback/README.md

+# Emojirate by Atluxity
-# Emoji Feedback Logging with Nginx
+# Simple and Scalable Emoji Feedback Logging with Nginx for Conferences

 This project captures user feedback through emoji reactions on a webpage and logs it using Nginx.
 Users can click on emoji buttons (e.g., 😞, 😐, 😊) to provide feedback, which is then sent as a `GET` request to an Nginx server endpoint.
 Nginx logs the feedback data in a structured JSON format for further analysis.